abrbhat/email_service_api/README.md

 | email[bcc]         | Array of email ids  | no           |
 | email[attachments] | Array of files      | no           |

-Note: Parameters to, cc and bcc are individually optional but at least one email id should be present in at least one of the parameters
+*Note*: Parameters "to", "cc" and "bcc" are individually optional but at least one email id should be present in at least one of these parameters

 #### Responses